 Whether you’re a hiker, biker, runner, climber, skier, or amateur mycologist, a dependable daypack is a worthwhile investment.
-Outdoor-rec specific daypacks are designed to handle the stress and wear of the elements and packed with features to help your performance.
+Outdoor-rec specific daypacks are designed to handle the stress and wear of the elements and are packed with features to help your performance.

-In our guide at the bottom, we’ll break down the different kinds of packs, common features you may want to prioritize, and how to optimize your choice based on the activity.
+In our buyer’s guide at the bottom, we’ll break down the different kinds of packs, common features you may want to prioritize, and how to optimize your choice based on the activity.

 The Top 10 Daypacks in 2023